danielsen/NetSPF/README.md

     var result = SpfResolver.CheckHost(ipAddress, "zz.com", "noreply@zz.com", "zz.com", "aa.com");

 `CheckHost` returns a `KeyValuePair<SpfResult, string>` where string is an explanation if any or simply the string representation of the `SpfResult`

+### About

+NetSPF is devloped and maintained by [Dan Nielsen](https://github.com/danielsen) as an open source project of [ReachMail, the easiest way to deliver email](https://reachmail.com).